 This channel allows customers to contact you directly and privately.
 It’s a more personal approach and it will allow you to engage with the person contacting you.
 By choosing to go this route, you can develop the conversation and turn customers into loyal fans, simply because you’ve taken good care of them.

 When communicating with your customers, remember to follow these tips:

-4. Feedback from Your Team Members
+8. Feedback from Internal Team

 Each department is able to provide their own unique perspective on what they think about your products or services, and what can be improved.
-Of course, Support department communicates with clients directly and know the customers that are going through better, because every day they come across their pains, problems, and are able to spot common patterns that need to be fixed.
+Of course, the Support department communicates with clients directly and know the customers that are going through better, because every day they come across their pains, problems, and are able to spot common patterns that need to be fixed.
 However, be sure, that most of your employees have their own suggestions on improving your product.
 Acquiring feedback from your colleagues is critical to business growth.

 Create a survey with some open questions and send

-6. User Sessions
+9. User Sessions

 When you see customers using your products and services, you can understand their interactions throughout your process.
 The user sessions allow you to do just that.